CUSTOMER SERVICE FAQ

 No the heater is designed for LP use only.

+No, there are not any conversion kits.
 You must order the proper heater for the fuel being used.

 Make sure you allow sufficient time to allow the thermocouple to warm up. (normally 30 seconds)